Emer722/Portfolio/Longevity/README.md

 3. What is the difference in life expectancy between men and women at birth and at age 60?
 How has this difference changed over the years?

 4. How do the top and bottom countries in life expectancy at birth and at age 60 compare in terms of food and living conditions?
-This includes factors such as access to basic drinking water, obesity rates, average protein supply, and minimum dietary energy requirements.

 5. How do the top and bottom countries differ across each category and subcategory of death causes?